pebakery/pebakery-docs/Commands/Archive/Decompress.md

 # Decompress

-Extract files from a archive.
+Extract files from an archive.

 **Warning!** This command is unstable and may be changed in a future release.